 Evening course, 3 hours per week for 30 weeks, September to May.

-Course runs on thursdays at 6.00 pm, plus two practical days on a Saturday.
+Course runs on Tuesdays at 6.00 pm, plus two practical days on a Saturday.

 You will be taught by qualified teachers with extensive industry experience in the field of animal care as well as academic qualifications in the field.
 Guest lecturers will include qualified veterinary nurses and animal behaviourist and published author Adam Beral, BSc (Hons) MSc QTLS.
 The delivery is a mixture of classroom based theory sessions as well as some practical, hands-on experience with animals, utilising Nescot’s extensive animal facilities.